-As of May 5, 2025, the once-dominant video and voice app is no longer available, leaving millions of users scrambling for a new solution.
-But this isn’t just the end of an era; it’s a wake-up call.
-Remote work, virtual meetings, and hybrid collaboration have all evolved.
-Relying on outdated tools just doesn’t cut it anymore.
+As of May 5, 2025, the once-dominant video and voice app officially shut down, leaving millions of users searching for a modern replacement.
+But this isn’t just the end of an era, it’s a turning point.
+Remote work, hybrid collaboration, and global communication have evolved, and outdated tools simply can’t keep up.

 TechnologyAdvice is able to offer our services for free because some vendors may pay us for web traffic or other sales opportunities.
 Our mission is to help technology buyers make better purchasing decisions, so we provide you with information for all vendors — even those that don’t pay us.